go-gorm/gorm.io/pages/docs/update.md

 ### Block Global Updates

-If you perform a batch update without any conditions, GORM WON'T run it, and will returns `ErrMissingWhereClause` error
+If you perform a batch update without any conditions, GORM WON'T run it and will return `ErrMissingWhereClause` error

 You can use conditions like `1 = 1` to force the global update